 What is Multi-Location Load Balancing?

-Multi-Location Load Balancing, also known as Global Server Load Balancer (GSLB), refers to the distribution of client traffic across a pool of end-points that reside in multiple different environments/locations.
+Multi-Location Load Balancing, also known as Global Server Load Balancer (GSLB), refers to the distribution of client traffic across a pool of endpoints that reside in multiple different environments/locations.
 The days of single-site deployments are gone, and it is essential to monitor, audit, and distribute traffic to other geolocation end-points, without any manual interference.

 Multi-location load balancing is implemented at the DNS level.
 The DNS query results are handled dynamically by the load balancer to direct clients to the geographical server or load balancing end-point that best fits their requirements.
-This reduces the content delivery time (connection latency) to clients, improves user interactivity and experience with web services.
+This reduces the content delivery time (connection latency) to clients and improves user interactivity and experience with web services.